zamtools/ng-environments/README.md

 ## Usage

+Source `angularjs` in your html file.

-Source `angularjs` and `ng-environments` javascript files in your html.
+Source `dist/ng-environments.js` or `dist/ng-environments.min.js` in your html.

 Add `ng-environments` to the list of dependencies in your main module.
 ```javascript